darrenhwang1/Genetic-Algorithms-on-Knapsack-0-1/README.md

 # Genetic-Algorithms-on-Knapsack-0-1
 EECS 349 Final Project Webpage

-An aproximator for the Kapsack 0-1 problem running in polynomial time using a genetic algorithm.
+An approximator for the Knapsack 0-1 problem running in polynomial time using a genetic algorithm.